jfrancemone/Intent-Prediction-and-Algorithmic-Alignment/README.md

 ### **Project Overview**
 [**View the Project Slides (PDF)**](./Francemone_Intent_Prediction_and_Algorithmic_Alignment.pdf)

 This project moves beyond standard demographic filtering to build a **Multi-Modal Intent Framework**.
-A critical friction point in online dating is mismatched intent (e.g., "Wants Kids" vs. "Child-free"), which leads to low-quality dates and churn.
+A critical friction point in online dating is mismatched intent (e.g., Wants Kids vs. Child-free), which leads to low-quality dates and churn.

 Using a dataset of ~60,000 profiles, I developed a three-tiered analytical framework combining **Supervised Learning** (Gradient Boosting), **Unsupervised NLP** (LDA), and **Causal Inference** (Propensity Score Matching) to isolate the true drivers of family planning intent.